openstack/swift/doc/source/overview_container_sync.rst

 Using curl (or other tools) instead
 -----------------------------------

-So what's ``st`` doing behind the scenes?
+So what's ``swift`` doing behind the scenes?
 Nothing overly complicated.
 It translates the ``-t <value>`` option into an ``X-Container-Sync-To: <value>`` header and the ``-k <value>`` option into an ``X-Container-Sync-Key: <value>`` header.